paveljonak/aks-mi-stack/README.md

 ## Prerequisites

 ### Related resources
-- AKS use lot of resources linked to itself.
-This module is able to create the most of them, but ofcourse it is possible to use already existing resources (Check compatibility before e.g. Load Balancer SKU )
+- AKS uses lot of resources linked to itself.
+This module is able to create the most of them, but of course it is possible to use already existing resources (Check compatibility before e.g. Load Balancer SKU )
 - All related resources are in same subscription

 #### Related resources and its creation not supported by this deployment module
 - ACR
-    - Always use existing resource.
+    - Always uses existing resource.
     - AKS is joined only with AcrPull role by MI kubelet identity ID.
 #### Related resources and its creation supported by this deployment module
 - vNet & AKS Subnet
     - Identified by Name and Resource group name.
-In case this resource does not exists moudle create it.
+In case this resource does not exist module creates it.
 (Default Resource Group is same as group for AKS resource)
     - Check RBAC integration section for more info about roles for this resource.
 - Public static IP
     - Identified by Name and Resource group name.
-In case this resource does not exists moudle create it.
+In case this resource does not exist module creates it.
     - Check RBAC integration section for more info about roles for this resource.
     - Be sure that SKUs of IP and AKS LB is same
 - Log Analytics Workspace
     - Identified by Name and Resource group name.
-In case this resource does not exists moudle create it
+In case this resource does not exist module creates it
     - Check RBAC integration section for more info about roles for this resource.

 ### Linux shell with working az cli connection into azure

 az cli version with support zero base index in ARM templates

 ```
 $ az version